lukso-network/docs/docs/learn/universal-profile/advanced-guides/upgrade-key-manager.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-<<<<<<< HEAD

 # Upgrade Key Manager

 :::danger Warning

 This guide is an **advanced guide**.
 It is intended for developers who are looking to upgrade the Key Manager of their Universal Profile to a new one.
 For instance, if a new Key Manager with enhanced features.

-For normal user using the [UP Browser Extension](../../../../src/pages/install-up-browser-extension.md), their UP is currently setup with a basic Key Manager already deployed for them on profile creation. **It is therefore not recommended to follow this guide as this could affect the functionality of their UP, making it not possible to interact with it via the Browser Extension**.
+For normal user using the UP Browser Extension, their UP is currently setup with a basic Key Manager already deployed for them on profile creation. **It is therefore not recommended to follow this guide as this could affect the functionality of their UP, making it not possible to interact with it via the Browser Extension**.

 :::